Day 80 - almost done with this road reroute (20.0 miles)

-Just when I didn’t think things could get worse after my tent breaking, over night I got a hole in my air mattress.
+Just when I didn’t think things could get worse after my tent breaking right before bedtime, over night I got a hole in my air mattress.
 I know I just need to get it submerged under water and can find the hole to patch up easily, I’ve done it already this trip.

 Got up at 4:45am just in case a car decided to run over the barricade.
 Also, the earlier I got moving the earlier I get to town to eat as I didn’t have much food for those last 20 miles.

 Stopped in Jackson, MT while everyone was sleeping and looked for a water hose to fill up.
 I went by the hostel in town and found one.

 Then I walked the paved highway all the way to Wisdom, MT.
 It was pretty much straight north, very little curves, so made for a very boring day.